Interactions of Messages on Advertisements

 Impact of Vocal Similarity on Automatic Attention to Voice Changes

-Rob Potter, Ted Jamison-Koenig, Teresa Lynch, Sharon Mayell, & Matt Falk
+Robert F. Potter, Edgar Jamison-Koenig, Teresa Lynch, Sharon Mayell, Matthew Falk

 This voice recognition study continues a line of ICR research exploring the cognitive processing of auditory stimuli in the form of radio messages.
 Auditory structural features which cause orienting responses include voice changes, production effects, silence, sound effects, music onsets, etc. To identify how differently audio-only messages are processed, the study examines whether individuals fail to detect voice changes when the vocal qualities of each speaker (fundamental frequency, timbre, prosody, etc.) are similar.
 Research in change blindness (failure to perceive) and change detection (accurate recognition of change) has focused on visual stimuli, but not yet explored audio-only stimuli.
 The research question of change deafness looks at how orienting responses are elicited by unannounced voice changes, and to what degree subjects notice a change in speaker, as measured by free recall, cued recall, and recognition measures.
 For more information, contact Rob Potter.